YiChong-Liu/YiChong-Liu/README.md

 ### Hi there! 👋

 <p>
-I'm Yichong Liu, a software developer and a senior undergraduate student majoring in Computer Science at UMass Amherst.
-I'm totally commited to enrich my tech stacks and develop better software-solutions to maintain competence in my role.
+I'm Yichong Liu, a software engineer totally commited to enrich my tech stacks and develop better software-solutions to maintain competence in my role.
+I recently graduated with a Bachelor of Science in Computer Science from the University of Massachusetts Amherst.
+I'm currently applying for Master's programs in Computer Science for the Fall 2024 intake.
 My interests mainly lie in software engineering, and I've done some interesting projects.
 I've taken a wide range of courses related to programming, systems, ML and mathematics.
 I also spend some time learning Mathematics (with a minor) and Economics.
-Feel free to check my work here and also my portfolio: <a href="https://yichong-liu.github.io/">Yichong Liu</a>.
+Feel free to check my work here and also my portfolio: <a href="https://www.yichongliu.com/">Yichong Liu</a>.
 Please reach out to me if you have any questions!